Meet some of our amazing educators, believers and advocates for healthy, equitable food! Growing Gardens wouldn’t be the same without them.

 Kelly/Whitman Youth Grow Educator

-A true Portland native, Maxine loves the outdoors and can’t wait to share it with students.
+Born and raised in Portland, Maxine loves the outdoors and can’t wait to share it with students.
 She has a Bachelor’s degree in Natural Resources from Oregon State University and experience in AmeriCorps, making her an excellent addition to our Youth Grow Educator team.
 She loves outdoor activities, such as hiking, camping, tennis, not to mention indoor activities such as cooking, art, dancing and reading.

 Youth Grow Educator